 \section{Ethical Considerations}

 This study aims to improve transparency and fairness in multimodal models by examining culture-sensitive neurons.
-All experiments are conducted on publicly available datasets (primarily CVQA), and no new human subject data or personally identifiable information is used.
+All experiments are conducted on a publicly available dataset (CVQA), and no new human subject data or personally identifiable information is used.

-A potential ethical concern lies in the definition of `culture.'
-For experimental feasibility, we adopt CVQA's taxonomy of country–language pairs and, in some cases, group multiple pairs that share a common country or language tag.
+A potential ethical concern lies in the definition of ``culture.''
+For experimental feasibility, we adopt CVQA's taxonomy of country--language pairs and, in some cases, group multiple pairs that share a common country or language tag.
 Such grouping is a dataset-driven simplification and does not reflect the diversity, fluidity, or internal variation within cultural communities.
 Our results should not be interpreted as essentializing or stereotyping real-world cultures but rather as insights into how models respond to the categories provided by the benchmark.

 The methods presented are intended for diagnostic use only.
 While they can help reveal and quantify cultural disparities in model behavior, they are not in themselves fairness interventions.
 Misuse of these methods to draw normative claims about communities would be harmful and contrary to the goals of this work.
 We encourage future studies to incorporate broader and more inclusive datasets when assessing and mitigating cultural bias in multimodal systems.